 The Directors consider Anglian Water Group Limited to be the ultimate parent undertaking and controlling party.
-Anglian Water Group Ltd is itself owned by a consortium of investors consisting of CPPIB (Hong Kong) Limited, First Sentier Investors, Infinity Investments S.A., Global Infra (HK) E. Limited and Camulodunum Investments Limited.
+Anglian Water Group Ltd is itself owned by a consortium of investors consisting of CPPIB (Hong Kong) Limited, First Sentier Investors, Infinity Investments S.A., Global Infra (HK) E. Limited and Camulodunum Investments Limited..

-The parent of the smallest group in which these financial statements are consolidated is Aigrette Financing Limited (AFL), incorporated in the UK.
+The parent of the smallest group in which these financial statements are consolidated is Aigrette Financing Limited.

-The address of Aigrette Financing Limited is: Lancaster House, Lancaster Way, Ermine Business Park, Huntingdon, Cambridgeshire, PE29 6XU.
+The address of Aigrette Financing Limited is:

+Lancaster House, Lancaster Way, Ermine Business Park, Huntingdon, Cambridgeshire, PE29 6XU.